 Currently, no one can argue that Dell has been slacking off.
-After only a year, Dell launched a new edition of Alienware’s flagship gaming laptop (Alienware x17), having 17.3-inches in size, packed with the most advanced graphics card.
+After only a year, Dell launched a new edition of Alienware’s flagship gaming laptop (Alienware x17), having 17.3 inches in size, and packed with the most advanced graphics card.
 Today’s article brings a comprehensive and complete Alienware x17 review, and we will look at different features, positives, and negatives.

 The graphics output of the X17’s 3080 is 165W, and its boost clock speed is 1,545MHz.
 It’s immense potential for a mobile graphics card, and it’s close to Nvidia’s maximum portable GPU power.
 Compared to other laptops we have reviewed, this one is the best in terms of graphics performance.

 There is a price to pay, however, for this real innovation.
 You can get about a $3,600 laptop with a mechanical keyboard, high-end Intel and Nvidia chips, 2TB of storage, and more if you want.
 As a result, the x17 is primarily a laptop for the wealthy.
 To get a designer laptop, you’ll have to spend on the trademark.

 Despite its lack of radical aesthetic changes, the Alienware x17 R1 has one unusual feature that immediately catches the attention when turning it on.
 Previously, the trackpad was only a black rectangle.
 Now, it’s a colorful RGB quad.
 Even though this does nothing to help your gaming experience, it feels pretty.